atlesn/freegraph/README.md

 # FreeGraph
 ## Description
-Draw graphs on a web page with a simple framework with the FreeGraph Javascript library
+Draw graphs and charts on a web page with a simple framework with the FreeGraph Javascript library

 ## Status
 FreeGraph is currently under development, new functionality and ideas are welcome.